swiftlang/swift-foundation/Proposals/0023-progress-manager.md

         ///
         /// - Parameter key: A key path to the custom URL property type. public subscript<P: Property>(dynamicMember key: KeyPath<ProgressManager.Properties, P.Type>) -> URL? where P.Value == URL?, P.Summary == [URL?] { get set }

-        /// Gets or sets custom UInt64 properties.
-        ///
-        /// This subscript provides read-write access to custom progress properties where the value
-        /// type is `UInt64` and the summary type is `[UInt64]`.
-If the property has not been set,
-        /// the getter returns the property's default value.
-        ///
-        /// - Parameter key: A key path to the custom UInt64 property type. public subscript<P: Property>(dynamicMember key: KeyPath<ProgressManager.Properties, P.Type>) -> UInt64 where P.Value == UInt64, P.Summary == [UInt64] { get set }

-        /// Gets or sets custom duration properties.
-        ///
-        /// This subscript provides read-write access to custom progress properties where both the value
-        /// and summary types are `Duration`.
-If the property has not been set, the getter returns the
-        /// property's default value.
-        ///
-        /// - Parameter key: A key path to the custom double property type. public subscript<P: Property>(dynamicMember key: KeyPath<ProgressManager.Properties, P.Type>) -> Duration where P.Value == Duration, P.Summary == Duration { get set }
     }
 }
 ```